vishy0108/Exercises/notes.md

 - Do not include `.pem` key text directly for tlsCaCerts.
 Inlcude full path only.
 - Mandatorily include `adminPrivateKey`, `signedCert`

-The above points are stressed as they differ from the git repo description
+The above points are stressed as they differ from the git repo description.
+Upon further inspection, `balance-transfer` example might be where you want to look at.

 The more unnecessary info you include the more you suffer debugging.